YangLiu14/detectron2-OWT/GETTING_STARTED.md

 which covers how to run inference with an existing model, and how to train a builtin model on a custom dataset.

-For more advanced tutorials, refer to our [documentation](https://detectron2.readthedocs.io/tutorials/extend.html).

 ### Inference Demo with Pre-trained Models

 1. Pick a model and its config file from
   [model zoo](MODEL_ZOO.md),
   for example, `mask_rcnn_R_50_FPN_3x.yaml`.
-2. We provide `demo.py` that is able to run builtin standard models.
+2. We provide `demo.py` that is able to demo builtin configs.
 Run it with:
 ```
 cd demo/
 python demo.py --config-file ../configs/COCO-InstanceSegmentation/mask_rcnn_R_50_FPN_3x.yaml \